SciML/ReservoirComputing.jl/docs/src/tutorials/train.md

 Make sure to check the MLJLinearModels documentation pages for the available [models](https://juliaai.github.io/MLJLinearModels.jl/stable/models/) and [solvers](https://juliaai.github.io/MLJLinearModels.jl/stable/solvers/).
-Please note that not all solvers cna be used on all the models.
+Please note that not all solvers can be used on all the models.

 !!! note